 Babies get cold very quickly.
 Even if you have to shower before hopping into the pool, don’t bring your baby into the shower.

 If no mattresses are available, put him or her on the floor on a folded towel while you take a shower.
-Or have someone else hold him.
+Or have someone else hold him or her.

 If you want to try swimming with your baby and there are no classes close to where you live, or if you simply want to learn more, here are some good book and DVDs to check out: